freepn/fpnd/README_0.9.0-release-notes_DRAFT.rst

 Run the following command to sync the repo::

-  # emaint sync --repo python-overlay
+  $ sudo emaint sync --repo python-overlay

 Once the overlay is synced, install the daemon and/or UI package::